 The department’s undergraduate courses are offered at the Fairfax Campus weekday mornings, afternoons, and evenings.
-Some courses are also offered online.
+All courses in the undergraduate program are also offered online.

 The department’s on-campus graduate courses are typically offered weekday afternoons and evenings and occasionally on Saturdays.
 Some classes are offered online.
 Most of the courses are offered at the Fairfax Campus; however, some policy-centric courses are offered at the Arlington Campus.
 Additionally, some courses have a hybrid format, meaning they meet in person every other week and students participate in online learning activities during the weeks they do not meet in person.